 Changes to the immune landscape after malaria infection

 Malaria infection is associated with a strong activation of the innate immune response.
 This activation is characterized by high levels of interferon gamma, which is characteristic of a Th1 immune response.
 The innate signal type and strength is important inshaping the size and direction of the adaptive immune response.
 In recent years, it has become clear that the strong Th1 signal observed during malaria infection may have implications for the longevity and reactivation of the adaptive immune response.
 Current projects investigate the immune landscape in individuals that experience malaria for the first time, or that have experienced malaria previously.
 Using mass cytometry, we have found that the innate and adaptive immune profiles differ in the monocyte, T cell, NK cell, and B cell compartments between the groups, findings that are currently being investigated further.

-Anna Färnert, Professor, Head of Unit
+Anna Färnert, Professor Senior Consultant, Head of Division